Italy in the Junior Eurovision Song Contest: History

 In 2015, the Italian broadcaster decided to participate again, this time sending the twins Chiara and Martina Scarpari to the contest.
 However, Italy only finished 16th in the contest, collecting 34 points.
 The next year, Italy achieved its second podium finishing third.

-Italy withdrew from the 2020 contest because of the COVID-19 pandemic, and despite initially announcing that they will not return to the 2021 contest, they ultimately announced that they would return to the 2021 contest in France, where their entrant Elisabetta Lizza placed 10th with 107 points.
+Italy withdrew from the 2020 contest because of the COVID-19 pandemic, and despite initially announcing that they would not return to the 2021 contest, they ultimately announced that they would return to the 2021 contest in France, where their entrant Elisabetta Lizza placed 10th with 107 points.

 Participation overview

 Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Italian broadcaster, RAI, sent their own commentators to each contest in order to provide commentary in the Italian language.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Italy.
 The table below list the details of each commentator and spokesperson since 2014.